Aryan1Mahahjan/dsh/README.md

 # dsh

-This is basic shell that has 3 bultin functions :
+This is basic shell that has 3 bultin functions : \n 1.cd\n
- 1.cd
- 2.help
- 3.function
+ 2.help\n
+ 3.function\n